-Pizza can absolutely be cooked in a microwave.
+Pizza can absolutely be cooked in a microwave (as long as you’re not using a standard homemade pizza dough recipe).
 The crust won’t be browned like with a pizza stone, but it can still taste good if you know what you’re doing and make a few adjustments.
 If you want a crispier crust, you can optionally place the microwaved pizza on a hot frying pan for 30 seconds to brown the underside of the pizza.

-Let’s go over the differences between microwaves and baked pizza and then I’ll share an interesting method for making tasty microwave pizza at home.
+Let’s go over the differences between microwaved and baked pizza, then I’ll share an interesting method for making tasty microwave pizza at home.

 Microwave Pizza Is Not The Same As Oven Baked Pizza